Irish Pickers

-Episodes have included Boston-born celebrity tattooer Mark Mahoney, who purchased an antique Irish medal for display at his Shamrock Social Club in Hollywood, and a bar where Oliver Reed once drank.
-The show's executive producer and co-creator of American Pickers and Salvage Hunters, Rob Carey, said: "Escapist TV is important to people at the moment, and this is a chance to vicariously head out on the open road, meet some extraordinary people and see some extraordinary places."

 Production

 A+E Networks UK commissioned a British adaptation of its American television series American Pickers called Irish Hunters for its channel Blaze as its original programming.
 The British adaptation of the series will be filmed in Ireland with London-based production company Curve Media producing the British adaptation.
+Executive producer and co-creator Rob Carey said, "Escapist TV is important to people at the moment, and this is a chance to vicariously head out on the open road, meet some extraordinary people and see some extraordinary places."